christy8059/github-tutorial/README.md

 ## Initial Setup
 **_Making a Github account_**
-If you already have a github account you may skip steps 1-3
+If you already have a github account you may skip steps 1-4
 1. To make an account you need to go to [github.com](https://github.com/)
 2. Then you press on the green button that says "sign up". ![](sign_up_button.png)
 3. Then it redirects you to a page where you can type in a user name, email and password.
+4. Also you would need to varify.
+So you'll need to log into your email to varify.

 **_Creating an SSH key between Github and C9_**